Violence against women: Forms of violence

+By age groups

+The World Health Organization (WHO) has developed a typology of violence against women based on their cultural life cycles.

 Sexual violence

-Sexual harassment can be used to refer to any unwelcome range of actions with sexual overtones, including verbal transgressions.
-Sexual violence refers to the use of violence to obtain a sexual act, including, for example, trafficking.
-Sexual assault is forcing a physical sexual act on someone against their will, and when this involves sexual penetration or sexual intercourse it is referred to as rape.
+Sexual harassment involves actions with unwelcome sexual overtones, including verbal transgressions.
+Sexual violence is a broader term referring to violence to obtain a sexual act, for example, trafficking.
+Sexual assault is usually defined as unwanted sexual contact and when this involves sexual penetration or sexual intercourse it is referred to as rape.

-Women are most often the victims of rape, which is usually perpetrated by men known to them.
-The rate of reporting, prosecution and convictions for rape varies considerably in different jurisdictions, and reflects to some extent the society's attitudes to such crimes.
+Women are most often the victims of rape, usually perpetrated by men known to them.
+The rates of reporting, prosecution, and convictions for rape vary considerably in different jurisdictions and are influenced by the society's attitudes toward such crimes.
 It is considered the most underreported violent crime.
-Following a rape, a victim may face violence or threats of violence from the rapist, and, in many cultures, from the victim's own family and relatives.
-Violence or intimidation of the victim may be perpetrated by the rapist or by friends and relatives of the rapist, as a way of preventing the victims from reporting the rape, of punishing them for reporting it, or of forcing them to withdraw the complaint; or it may be perpetrated by the relatives of the victim as a punishment for "bringing shame" to the family.
+Following a rape, a victim may face violence or threats from the rapist and, in many cultures, from the victim's own family and relatives.
+Violence or intimidation of the victim may be perpetrated by the rapist, or by friends and relatives of the rapist, as a way of preventing the victims from reporting the rape, punishing them for reporting it, or forcing them to withdraw the complaint; or it may be perpetrated by the relatives of the victim as a punishment for "bringing shame" to the family.
 Internationally, the incidence of rapes recorded by police during 2008 varied between 0.1 per 100,000 people in Egypt and 91.6 per 100,000 people in Lesotho with 4.9 per 100,000 people in Lithuania as the median.
-In some countries, rape is not reported or properly recorded by police because of the consequences on the victim and the stigma attached to it.
+Around the world, rape is often not reported or handled properly by law enforcement for a wide variety of reasons.

-Economic exploitation
+In 2011, the US Centers for Disease Control and Prevention (CDC) found that "nearly 20% of all women" in the United States suffered attempted rape or rape sometime in their lives.
+More than a third of the victims were raped before the age of 18.

+Survival sex

-Women who are sex workers end up in the profession for several reasons.
+Women who are sex workers may be so for several reasons.
 Some were victims of sexual and domestic abuse.
 Many women have said they were raped as working girls.
 They may be apprehensive about coming forward and reporting their attacks.
-When reported, many women have said that the stigma was too great and that the police told them they deserved it and were reluctant to follow police policy.
-Decriminilazing sex work is argued to help sex workers in this aspect.
+When reported, many women have said that the stigma was too great, and that the police told them they deserved it and were reluctant to follow police policy.
+Decriminalizing sex work is argued to help sex workers in this aspect.

-In some countries it is common for older men to engage in "compensated dating" with underage girls.
-Such relationships are called enjo kōsai in Japan, and are also common in Asian countries such as Taiwan, South Korea, Hong Kong.
+In some countries, it is common for older men to engage in "compensated dating" with underage girls.
+Such relationships are called enjo kōsai in Japan and are also common in Asian countries such as Taiwan, South Korea, and Hong Kong.
 The WHO condemned "economically coerced sex (e.g. school girls having sex with "sugar daddies" (Sugar baby in return for school fees)" as a form of violence against women.